 This creation benefited from the Conseil des arts de Montréal’s DémART–Mtl program in collaboration with Fondation Jean-Pierre Perreault, José Navas/Compagnie Flak, and Tangente.

 After having reached its peak in the 1920s, German Expressionism fades away with the works of Pina Bausch.
 Since the beginning of the twenty-first century, this aesthetic has attracted a new generation of choreographers, mostly from troubled regions of the world.
 These artists found an opportunity to expose their sufferings through the aesthetics of German Expressionism.
-Having an Iranian origin, we’ve also drawn inspiration from this movement that played an important role in shaping the modern art.
+Being of Iranian origin, we’ve also drawn inspiration from this movement that played an important role in shaping modern art.

 The dramaturgy of the solo La Chute (The Fall) draws inspiration from both the language of the body and the language of music.
 As we explored precise and contrasting qualities of the body, inspired by the movements of Iranian dances, we simultaneously created the soundtrack from pieces of the repertoire of Iranian music, some of them originally used for the composition of a national music, others from the folk culture of different regions within Iran.
 Another element present in this piece is light, an intense light that fragments the body, that reveals and exposes its weaknesses and strengths.

 Researcher, director, mime and dramaturge, Kiasa Nazeran began his career in Iran as a translator focusing on plays.
 After studying and working professionally as a director and actor in Iran, he moved to Paris in 2009 where he attended the Jacques Lecoq School and Académie Européenne du Théâtre Corporel.
 He then completed a master’s degree in theatre studies at the Sorbonne Nouvelle University where he has been teaching mime since 2014.
-He is currently writing a doctoral thesis at the University of Franche-Comté on the history of organicity in the work of european actor from Stanislavski to Grotowski under the direction of Guy Freixe and in collaboration with Odin Théâtre (Eugénio Barba / Denmark) and Théâtre du Mouvement (Claire Heggen / Paris).
-For the past 9 years, he’s been collaborating with Nasim as a dramaturge and co-founded the collective Vâtchik Danse in 2019.
+He is currently writing a doctoral thesis at the University of Franche-Comté on the history of organicity in the work of European actors from Stanislavski to Grotowski under the direction of Guy Freixe and in collaboration with Odin Théâtre (Eugénio Barba / Denmark) and Théâtre du Mouvement (Claire Heggen / Paris).
+For the past 9 years, he’s been collaborating as a dramaturge with Nasim Lootij, with whom he co-founded the collective Vâtchik Danse in 2019.

 Benoit Larivière has created lighting designs for many productions, working in theatre and music, but mostly specializes in dance.
 Some of his main achievements include multiple contracts signed with various dance companies such as Tentacle Tribe, 100 Lux, Helen Simard, and Ebnfloh, in addition to working with choreographers such as Ford, Monstapop, Claudia Chan Tak, and Nasim Lootij and theatre companies Multisens, Les Exclamateurs, and Les Écorchés vifs.
 He approaches lighting in a collaborative spirit with the choreographer/director, drawing his inspiration from their creative universe, always placing great importance on their creative vision.
 Darkness and absence of lights are major aspects of the way he works, always searching for ways to create images that are independent from the space, the venue in which the creation takes place, or modifying this space.